kateolmstead/unity-sdk/README.md

 ```

-Once started, the SDK will automatically start collecting basic user information (including geo-location) and engagement data.
+Once started, the SDK will automatically begin collecting basic user information (including geo-location) and engagement data.

 ## Demographics and Install Attribution

-After the SDK has been loaded, the user info module may be called to collect basic demographic and acquisition information.
-This data will be used to segment users based on how/where they were acquired and enables improved targeting with basic demographics in addition to the behavioral data collected using other events.
+After the SDK is loaded, the user info module may be called to collect basic demographic and acquisition information.
+This data is used to segment users based on how/where they were acquired and enables improved targeting with basic demographics, in addition to the behavioral data collected using other events.

 Provide each user's information using this call: